 Services: Technical Assistance, Training

-Technical Expertise: Environmental Health, Health Care Waste Management, Universal Health Coverage, HIV
+Technical Expertise: Environmental Health, Health Care Waste Management, Health Systems Strengthening, HIV

 Poor injection and sharp waste disposal practices for preventive and curative services pose an avoidable risk of transmission of deadly diseases such as HIV, hepatitis B, and hepatitis C to consumers, healthcare providers, and communities.